 Professor Birkin said: “RAMP and its distinct, cross-disciplinary approach provides an important platform for predictive analytics supporting policy insight and enhanced decision-making.
 I welcome the opportunity to work with the Turing and its partners in Leeds and other universities in the UK’s fight against the pandemic.”

 Garrett Brown, Professor of Political Theory and Global Health Policy, School of Politics and International Studies

 Professor Brown has been involved in a round table discussion with the Cabinet Office to think through possible economic and health scenarios and priorities over the next six months, and the policy levers that can be used in response.
 One key area of focus is how the UK can best lead international cooperative efforts on COVID-19 vaccine development, collaborative response and control, as well as how best to pursue preventative measures against future pathogenic risks.

 Chris Gale, Professor of Cardiovascular Medicine, Leeds Institute for Data Analytics

 Professor Gale uses population-based data to investigate cardiovascular care and outcomes.

 Working with NICOR, the national body that collates data on heart disease, NHS Digital and NHS England, he and colleagues are using national data to report the impact of covid-19 on heart attack hospitalisations and treatments across the NHS.

-For further information, please contact David Lewis in the University of Leeds press office: email@example.com
+For further information, please email David Lewis at the University of Leeds at email@example.com